ricallinson/ifv/README.md

 The game should now be running and you can play it by entering an option number and pressing enter.

+For subsequent uses you only need to start the program.
+No need to install it again.

+	ifv -story $GOPATH/src/github.com/ricallinson/ifv/fixtures/story.yaml

 ## Usage

 The game interface is currently text based.
 It will print out some of the story and then wait for a choice to be input.
 To make a choice enter the number of the option you want and then press the enter key.
 This will repeat until the game completes or is exited.